osposweb/osposweb.github.io/OSPOS-using-Xampp-(recommended-for-testing-or-local-use-only)..md

 Make sure the version you use does not use mysql 5.7.
 It currently does not work with OSPOS.
 Currently Php 7 is working.
-Download and Install Xampp - Version 5.6.28 / PHP 5.6.28 it is working great on Windows 10. https://www.apachefriends.org/download.html
+Download and Install Xampp - Currrent version for 3.1.0 or an earlier version of Xampp for 3.0.2.
+OSPOS it is working great on Windows 10. https://www.apachefriends.org/download.html
 Launch the Control Panel.
 Start Apache and Mysql.